-We shuddered to read about the 4-year-old boy who fell out of the window to his death — because the window grilles had not yet been installed.
+We shudder to read when children fall out of flat windows to their deaths — because the window grilles had not yet been installed.

 That — like installing corner cushions, packing away scissors and sharp objects, or putting child-proof locks on cupboards — is one of the common ways we keep our juniors safe.
 However, beyond these basics, there are hidden hazards — SmartParents shows you how to put them right.

 1. Poisons and cleaners

 Large, heavy detergent bottles take up plenty of space and you may be tempted to transfer contents to smaller bottles such as former food containers (ice-cream tubs, sauce bottles, drink bottles).
 Don’t, because all children put things into their mouths and even older children may not think beyond looking at an old food label, not stopping to smell the chemical scent.
 Observe this rule for medicines as well.